SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/3_Workflow_Node_Reference.md

 Run a non-LLM keyword search and return the matching text.
 The search target is selected by the `searchTarget` property, **not** by the node type: `ConversationalKeywordSearchPerformerTool` and `MemoryKeywordSearchPerformerTool` both dispatch to the same handler and route purely on `searchTarget`.
-A `MemoryKeywordSearchPerformerTool` node therefore requires `"searchTarget": "RecentMemories"` — written without it, it falls back to the default (`CurrentConversation`) and searches the conversation, not memory.
+A `MemoryKeywordSearchPerformerTool` node therefore requires `"searchTarget": "RecentMemories"`; written without it, it falls back to the default (`CurrentConversation`) and searches the conversation, not memory.

 | Property | Type | Default | Description |